 We arrived early and were briefed for 30 minutes on the basics of geocaching by Eric Lemon.
 Eric and his sons are avid geocaches who go by the moniker “Twisted Lemons” on Geocaching.com.

-Once we were acquainted with the terminology (apparently we are muggles) and had entered the cache coordinates into our iPhones — I used MotionX GPS and Bhavana used the free Geocaching app — we set off into the Sourland.
-The trail was easy enough and about 20 minutes into it we — there were about a dozen adults and kids — found the cache.
+Once we were acquainted with the terminology (apparently we are muggles) and had entered the cache coordinates into our iPhones — I used MotionX GPS and Bhavana used the free Geocaching app, we set off into the woods.
+The trail was easy enough and about 20 minutes into it we, a motley crew of about a dozen adults and kids, found the cache.